ging/fiware-usage-control/README.md

  * Related with data ingestion and processing
  * Context of intellectual property protection, privacy protection, compliance with regulations and digital rights management

-In order to include the capabilities of usage control, in this repo are include a set of components and operations for providing usage control capabilities over Data coming from the Orion Context Broker and processed by a data streaming processing engine (Apache Flink).
+In order to include the capabilities of usage control, in this repo are included a set of components and operations for providing usage control capabilities over data coming from the Orion Context Broker and processed by a data streaming processing engine (Apache Flink).
 First, the architecture and scenario are presented, and then the instructions and resources of how you can replicate the case of use presented.
 ## Architecture

 The next figure presents an abstract representation of the architecture of usage control proposed.